 Social Networking Websites

 Facebook: Become a fan of American companies on Facebook and contact them directly to learn more about them.
 Companies may even have internship listings on their Facebook page.
 And remember, if you plan to allow employers to view your Facebook profile, be sure that all of the information and photos on your page are appropriate.
-Many employers turn candidates away due to inappropriate content on their Facebook pages.
+Many employers turn candidates away due to inappropriate content on their social media profiles.

 Twitter: Companies usually keep their followers informed about their business operations and relevant industry news on Twitter, and some even post internship positions on their feed.
 Set up a Twitter account and follow the top employers in your industry to see what they’re tweeting.
-This is also a great way to get updates and information about the company which will be helpful when writing a cover letter or interviewing with the company.
+This is also a great way to get company updates and information, which will be helpful when writing a cover letter or interviewing with the company.
 You can also reply to tweets from the employer about something related to the company to get a dialogue going.

 Internship Search Engines

-There are hundreds of different online internship search engines in the United States.
-The following websites allow you to post your resume, search listings by industry, find career advice, and discover tips for cover letters, resumes, and interviewing:
+There are hundreds of different internship search engines in the United States.
+Many of these sites will allow you to post your resume, search listings by industry, find career advice, and discover tips for cover letters, resumes, and interviewing: